tusharsadhwani/blog/src/pages/post/builtins.md

 ### `abs`, `divmod`, `pow` and `round`: Math basics

-These four number functions are so common in programming that they have been thrown straight into the builtins where they are always available, rather than putting them in the `math` module.
+These four math functions are so common in programming that they have been thrown straight into the builtins where they are always available, rather than putting them in the `math` module.

 They're pretty straightforward: